About the Munk School

 With a wide range of core, cross-appointed and affiliated faculty and more than 1,200 students in our graduate and undergraduate teaching programs — including the professional Master of Global Affairs and Master of Public Policy degrees — the Munk School is known for world-class faculty, research leadership and as a hub for dialogue and debate.
 The Munk School serves as a crossroads for those focused on issues of global affairs & public policy.

-Learn more about Munk School’s leadership team and Interim Director Cheryl Misak.
+Learn more about Munk School’s leadership team and Director Peter Loewen.

 Study at the Munk School